Steve Lovell (Welsh footballer)

 Stephen Lovell (born 16 July 1960) is a Welsh former professional footballer and manager.
+He was most recently the manager of Herne Bay.

 He played professionally for Crystal Palace, Stockport County, Millwall, Swansea City, Gillingham and AFC Bournemouth and made over 450 Football League appearances.
 He was capped six times by Wales.

 Playing career

 Born in Swansea, Wales, Lovell began his career as an apprentice with Crystal Palace in 1977, winning the FA Youth Cup with the South London side in 1977 and 1978, before making his league debut in a 2–0 defeat away to Wolverhampton Wanderers on 30 August 1980.
 Playing at the time as a right-back or a midfielder, he managed 74 Football League appearances in six years at Selhurst Park, during which he also had spells on loan at Stockport County and with Memphis Rogues of the North American Soccer League.
 In 1983, he moved to Millwall, making his debut in a 5–1 defeat loss away to Huddersfield Town on 12 February 1983.
 Millwall manager George Graham played Lovell as a striker during an injury crisis and he went on to score 13 goals in 11 matches and remained a striker for the remainder of his career.

 In 1986 Lovell was injured whilst playing for Wales and was unable to regain a place in the Millwall team and, after a short loan spell with his hometown club Swansea City, was sold to Gillingham for £20,000.
 During his time with the Kent club he played over 200 matches and scored nearly 100 goals, finishing as the club's leading scorer in four consecutive seasons and equalling a club record by scoring in seven consecutive matches in 1990.
 Lovell featured in the club's 1987 Third Division play-off run in which the Gills defeated then Second Division side Sunderland over two legs before losing to Swindon Town over two legs and a replay in the final.
 This was the first season in which play-offs were used to determine promotion & relegation in English league football.
 He scored four goals in Gillingham's 8–1 defeat of Southend United in 1987 but failed to find the net at all when the team won 10–0 against Chesterfield the following Saturday.

 After a brief loan spell with AFC Bournemouth in 1992, Lovell dropped into non-league football, where he played for nine different clubs in nine years, including three separate spells with Sittingbourne.
 In 2000, he played for Deal Town when they defeated Chippenham Town 1–0 in the last FA Vase final at the original Wembley stadium.